Habitat restoration

 This recent assessment focused on identifying the most promising areas for restoration across this dynamic and well-used harbour.
 Priority habitats included saltmarsh and shingle beach, while key species of interest were seagrass, European flat/native oysters, and common and blue mussels.

-It’s important to note that this is not yet an active restoration project — our work so far has focused on exploring feasibility.
+It’s important to note that this is not yet an active restoration project — this work is focused on exploring feasibility.
 This means that if restoration work moves forward, it will be effective, carefully planned and developed collaboratively with the local community.

 For more information on the study’s findings and recommendations, please see a summary of the report here, or the full report here.